 1. Sitewide reputation

-If you want your promotions to look realistic, your account needs to have a diverse posting history across different subreddits.
+If you want your promotions to look realistic, your account needs to have a diverse posting history across different subreddits, even if they’re not your target audience.

 The more karma points your account has from general subreddits like /r/askreddit, /r/history, and /r/worldnews, the better.

-We recommend at least 2,000 karma points and 1 year on the account before starting to use Reddit as part of your marketing strategy to promote your product.
+We recommend at least 2,000 karma points and 1 year on the account before starting a Reddit marketing strategy to promote your product.

 2. Community reputation